-Rev. Priscilla Legay Jaiah, missionary with the Board of Global Ministries of The United Methodist Church, is the Principal of the United Methodist School in Ganta, Liberia, West Africa, a position she began in February 2009.
+Rev. Priscilla Legay Jaiah is a missionary with the Board of Global Ministries of The United Methodist Church and the Superintendent of Ganta Mission Station of the United Methodist School in Liberia, West Africa.

-As principal Priscilla oversees the daily operation of the school as it continues to rebuild its facilities after the 2003 civil unrest in Liberia.
-Work teams, building and educational supplies and funds remain a priority not only for the school but also for the Ganta Mission Station where the school is located.
+In her former assignment as principal of the Ganta United Methodist School she oversaw the daily operation of the school as she helped to rebuild its facilities after the 2003 civil unrest in Liberia.
+She managed teams work teams, building and educational supplies and funds.

-Prior to her assignment to Liberia, Rev. Jaiah was on study leave for one year in the United States.
+Prior to her assignments in Liberia, Rev. Jaiah was on study leave for one year in the United States.
 She previously served in Ghana, West Africa, for 8 years where she worked with the Refugee Ministry at the Buduburam, Liberia, Refugee Camp as well as with the Ghana Methodist Church.

 “The difficult part of our mission was working with the refugees,” Priscilla shares.
 The Buduburam United Methodist Church is located at the Liberian Refugee Camp at Buduburam, “a community where life is a struggle.
 There is a high risk of substance abuse, poor sanitation, and no economic means.
 The people had no hope of returning to [the place] they once knew as home.”
 In the face of this, she says, “our ministry was directed towards women, children and youth as our highest priority – we fought to rebuild a community of trust, hope, love and empowerment.